Gyms, theaters to close; Ohio primary election up in the air - WHIZ News

-COLUMBUS, Ohio (AP) — Ohio Gov. Mike DeWine and Secretary of State Frank LaRose on Monday recommended that Ohio’s Tuesday primary be suspended until June 2 to avoid the spread of the coronavirus.
-The recommendation came as a mandatory three-week closure of schools began Monday, bars and restaurants were closed indefinitely, and the governor ordered gyms, rec centers and movie theaters closed.
+COLUMBUS, Ohio (AP) — Ohio’s Tuesday primary is in limbo after a county judge rejected a request championed by Gov. Mike DeWine and Secretary of State Frank LaRose to postpone it until June 2 to avoid the spread of the coronavirus.
+An appeal was possible.
+The officials’ effort came as a mandatory three-week closure of schools began Monday, bars and restaurants were closed indefinitely, and the governor ordered gyms, rec centers and movie theaters closed.
 A look at the latest developments in Ohio:

 CASES